Introduction to Embedded Systems

 Why do we need Embedded Systems?

-As the embedded systems are dedicated to specific tasks, design engineers can optimize it to reduce the size and cost of the product.
-By increasing the reliability and performance, some systems are mass-produced, This largely helps the economic area.
+As the embedded systems are dedicated to specific tasks, design engineers can optimize them to reduce the size and cost of the product.
+By increasing the reliability and performance, some systems are mass-produced; this largely helps the economic area.
 We are more technology-focused by these embedded systems.

 Who is the right audience for learning embedded systems?

-There are no criteria on learning anything but we must select the right path to grow
+There are no criteria for learning anything, but we must select the right path to grow.

 - Basic knowledge of electronics.